Care and Cleaning Keep Wicker Wonderful

 A popular choice for spaces indoors and out, wicker furniture and accessories can provide years of comfort and enjoyment if properly maintained.

 Wicker furniture and accessories are very popular choices for living spaces both outdoors and in.
 Comfortable, sturdy, and attractive, wicker comes in a wide variety of colors and patterns, making it complementary of countless decorating schemes.

 A natural product, wicker is a weave of reeds and plant fibers and as such, it requires specialized care to looks its best.
 Some approaches may be used on all types of wicker, while others are suitable for either outdoor or indoor pieces only.

-• To eliminate mold or mildew, wipe with a mixture of 25% white vinegar and 75% water, then wipe again with plain water.
+- To eliminate mold and mildew, wipe with a mixture of 25% white vinegar and 75% water, then wipe again with plain water.

-• When outdoor wicker is extremely dirty, use a hand steam-cleaner.
-Once you’ve steam-cleaned the entire piece, dry it thoroughly with a hair dryer (otherwise, wicker might bend or become deformed).
+- When outdoor wicker is extremely dirty, use a handheld steam cleaner (view example on Amazon).
+Once you’ve steam-cleaned the entire piece, dry it thoroughly with a hair dryer (otherwise, the wicker may bend or become deformed).
 For the very best results, steam-clean wicker furniture on a sunny, windy day to ensure quick drying.

-• If you have damaged or broken slats, make repairs with wood glue, allowing ample time for the glue to dry before continuing to clean.
+- If you have damaged or broken slats, make repairs with wood glue (e.g., Titebond, available on Amazon), allowing ample time for the glue to dry before continuing to clean.
 Of course, if the damage is extensive, you may have to take the piece to a professional.

 Just a modicum of regular maintenance and cleaning will ensure that your wicker furniture and accessories provide many years of comfort and enjoyment.